kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 in the `authorization.Attributes`, so the spurious selectors are not passed to the authorizer.
 This keeps authorization behavior exactly as it was previously.

-SubjectAccessReviews are similarly modified prior to calling the kube-apiserver authorizer.
+SubjectAccessReviews are not modified prior to calling the kube-apiserver authorizer.
+This allows skew in support between the kube-apiserver and other apiservers.

 #### client provides SAR where field rawSelector does not match field requirements.